spring-labs/interface21-exam-cockpit/README.md

 ### Architecture (Backend)

-For this sample app we try to make the backend service as simple as possible, spoken with less code as possible.
-A more fine-grained domain model is used as persisted model (Entity Object Model) and API model (usually refered to as View Object Model).
+For this sample app we try to make the backend services as simple as possible - with less code as possible.
+A more fine-grained domain model than the [BOM][Domain model] is used as persisted model (Entity Object Model) and API model (usually referred to as View Object Model).
 Therefore we annotate our classes with JPA annotations and expose them as RESTful resources (Spring Data Rest annotations).
 No layering - just stuff, no fluff.
-Bootstrapping of the backend services is done with a Spring Boot application (class `ExamCockpitApplication`).
-Since we're using HATEOS to expose our domain, we only need to expose the entry points into the domain model.
+Bootstrapping the backend services happens as Spring Boot application (class `ExamCockpitApplication`).
+Since we're using HATEOS to expose our domain, we only need to expose the entry points to the domain model.
+All other types can be referenced through the RESTful API.

 #### How to identify domain model entry points?

-Well, an entry point is a type that has no incoming directed relationships.
+> Well, an entry point is a type that has no incoming directed relationships.

-To identify all entry points we need to have a closer look at the effective Java
+To identify all entry points we need to have a closer look at the effective domain model in Java and figure out domain classes that aren't referenced from other domain classes.

+![Persisted model][pModel]

+The `Exam` and `Execution` class (green color) are those we define as model entry points.
+From both classes we can reference all other types of interest.

 [dModel]: ./src/site/img/domain_model.png
+[pModel]: ./src/site/img/persisted_model.png